Reading now: Everything you need to know about the annual training for operators of aerial work platforms

 In short: training is worthwhile – for everyone involved.

-Who is allowed to carry out the annual training on mobile elevating work platforms?
+Who is authorized to conduct the annual training on mobile elevating work platforms?

-The annual training for aerial work platforms may be carried out by professionally qualified persons.
+The annual training for mobile elevating work platforms may be conducted by professionally qualified persons.
 This includes:

-• Safety professionals: Occupational safety experts with specific knowledge of aerial work platforms.
+• Safety professionals: Occupational safety experts with specific knowledge of mobile elevating work platforms.

 • In-house specialists: Employees with sufficient experience and knowledge of work equipment and safety regulations.